 '''

-Make all numpy available via shorter 'num' prefix
+Make all numpy available via shorter 'np' prefix

-import numpy as num
+import numpy as np

 Make all matlib functions accessible at the top level via M.func()

 import numpy.matlib as M

-Make some matlib functions accessible directly at the top level via, e.q. rand(3,3)
+Make some matlib functions accessible directly at the top level via, e.g. rand(3,3)

 from numpy.matlib import rand, zeros, ones, empty, eye

 Define a Hermitian function

 def hermitian(A, kwargs):

-return num.transpose(A, kwargs).conj()
+return np.transpose(A, kwargs).conj()

 Make some shortcuts for transpose,hermitian:

+np.transpose(A) \longrightarrow T(A)

 #

-num.transpose(A) --> T(A)

-hermitian(A) \longrightarrow H(A)
+hermitian(A) --> H(A)

 #

-T = num.transpose
+T = np.transpose

 H = hermitian

 '''

-5.8 Links
+6.7 Links

 See http://mathesaurus.sf.net/ for another MATLAB®/NumPy cross-reference.

 An extensive list of tools for scientific work with python can be found in the topical software page.

 MATLAB® and SimuLink® are registered trademarks of The MathWorks.